beezwax/ts-command/README.md

 }
 ```

-Note that `context.success` is present in all commands and is defined in
+Note that `context.success` comes from `CommandContext`, and is something all
-`CommandContext`.
+commands have in common.

 Here is another command that takes a number and adds 2 to it: